 Your body will undergo a range of changes during pregnancy.
-This can lead to eczema symptoms flaring up among mothers-to-be who already have the condition, while it can also lead to skin changes among women who’ve never had eczema before.
+This can lead to eczema symptoms flaring up among mothers-to-be who already have the condition.
+It can also lead to skin changes among women who’ve never had eczema before.

 If you’re an eczema sufferer and have recently become pregnant, or you’ve noticed skin changes during the course of your pregnancy, it’s recommended that you speak to a GP.

-They’ll be able to advise you on the best way to manage symptoms in a way that won’t have any impact on your baby, while they can also provide expert advice on how to minimise flare-ups during the course of your pregnancy.
+They’ll be able to advise you on the best way to manage symptoms in a way that won’t have any impact on your baby, while they can also provide expert advice on how to minimise flare-ups.

-Eczema, also known as ‘dermatitis’ is a very common skin condition that affects millions of people across the UK.
-Its symptoms can range from fairly mild rashes with occasional itching to inflamed, cracked and bleeding patches of skin.
+Eczema, also known as dermatitis, is a very common skin condition that affects millions of people across the UK.
+Its symptoms range from fairly mild rashes with occasional itching to swollen, cracked and bleeding patches of skin.

 There’s still a great deal of debate on whether pregnancy can actually cause eczema to develop, or if it just makes existing conditions worse.
-However, some women who claim they’ve never experienced any skin conditions before do report developing eczema during the course of their maternity.
+However, some women do report developing eczema during the course of their maternity.

 Eczema causes dry, sensitive and itchy patches of skin to develop.
 In severe cases, the skin can become so itchy that those with the condition scratch it until it bleeds.